jairajs89/Touchy.js/README.md

 // Touchy.js creates a single global object called 'Touchy' Touchy(touchMe, function (hand, finger) {
+	// This function will be called for every finger that touches the screen

 	// 'finger' is an object representing the entire path of a finger
 	// on the screen.
 So a touch-drag-release by a single finger would be
 	// encapsulated into this single object.